laravel/fortify/README.md

 ## Using Fortify For Headless Authentication

+> **Note:** Want an example of implementing each of these authentication related views?
+Check out their [Blade based Jetstream implementations](https://github.com/laravel/jetstream/tree/1.x/stubs/resources/views/auth)!

 You may use Fortify (without Jetstream) to serve a headless authentication backend for your Laravel application.
 In this scenario, you are required to build your own templates using the frontend stack of your choice (Blade, Vue, etc.)

 - [Installation](#installation)